thelastofinusa/typest/README.md

-## @typest - Typed asset paths for modern frontend
+## @typest - Typed asset paths for modern web frameworks

 Typed asset paths for modern web frameworks.
 No more broken image URLs, no more string typos – just install the plugin for your bundler and get full autocompletion and compile‑time checking for every asset you reference.